hackbrightacademy/explore-python/contents/conditionals.rst

             print("Here is family member 1: ", family_member1)
             print("Here is family member 2: ", family_member2)

-4) Optionally, an if-statement can have an ``else`` block-- what to do if the boolean expression does not evaluate to ``True``.
+Optionally, an if-statement can have an ``else`` block-- what to do if the boolean expression does not evaluate to ``True``.
 Here's another example of an else-block.
-The "body" of the else-block should also be indented.
+The body of the else-block should also be indented.

 .. code-block:: python